Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 \sigma_C = \dfrac{1}{\rho_R}
 {% end %}

-> **Note:** it is also common to see the resistivity and conductivity denoted by $\rho$ and $\sigma$ respectively without the disambiguation subscripts, which can be very confusing because these are the same symbols used for volume charge density and surface charge density respectively.
+Note that it is also common to see the resistivity and conductivity denoted by $\rho$ and $\sigma$ respectively without the disambiguation subscripts, which can be very confusing because these are the same symbols used for volume charge density and surface charge density respectively.
 Just be aware of what the symbols are used for in each problem.

->
-> Both resistivity and conductivity are _properties of materials_ and depend _only_ on material composition and temperature.
+It bears repeating that both resistivity and conductivity are _properties of materials_ and depend _only_ on material composition and temperature.
 Resistivity and conductivity **do not depend** on the length or cross-sectional area, which means that they can be effectively regarded as **constants**.
 Conductors generally have low resistivity, insulators have high resistivity, and semiconductors have intermediate resistivity.
 However, from resistivity, we may define a _macroscopic_ quantity called the **resistance** $R$ measured in the unit Ohms (which uses the symbol $\Omega$), by:

 {% math() %}
 R = \rho_R \dfrac{\ell}{A}